 Want to get your kids reading a great series?
 Try Judy Moody.
 She’s a relatable third grader with a big personality, an annoying little brother, and a humorous antics.

 Secrets of the Manor: Claire’s Story, 1910 by Adele Whitby

 This is a captivating story about an orphan girl who moves to France to live with friends of her family.
-She befriends a servant girl and the duo realize there are mysteries that must be answered — like what happened to the daughter of the manor and why did her parents send her to this family.
+She befriends a servant girl and the duo realizes there are mysteries that must be answered — like what happened to the daughter of the manor and why did her parents send her to this family.
 An excellent first book in a new series for 3rd graders.